For a long time, graphology has been used to interpret the personality of a person.

 From the 1930s, many groups were formed to discuss the subject.

 Gordon Allport explained the basis for personality assessment and its use in handwriting.
 His research at Harvard Psychological Clinic in 1930 was based on the assumption that:

 1949, 1950, 1953, 1954

-Francis T. Hilliger, Dr. Eric Singer's student established his company ‘Handwriting Analysis Ltd’.
-His business covered personnel selection, tuition, and graphotherapy.
+Francis T. Hilliger, Dr. Eric Singer's student, established his company ‘Handwriting Analysis Ltd.’ His business covered personnel selection, tuition, and graphotherapy.
 He worked as an ‘expert witness’ at London’s Old Bailey.
-He developed a technique to evaluate any characteristic present in a handwriting sample.
-His technique was used for student examination in the UK.
+He also developed a technique to evaluate any characteristic present in a handwriting sample.
+His method was used for student examinations in the UK.

 In 1980 the USA Library of Congress re-classified the subject of Analytical Graphology under three categories: